rise8-us/rise8-us/docs/practice-playbook.md

 NOTE: Certain technologies (i.e. GitLab) default behavior creates merge commits.
 This can be changed.

 ### BRANCHING
-GitFlow or Trunk based branching is prefered.
+GitFlow or Trunk based branching is preferred.

 Branch naming should be clear and concise.
 We recommend the convention of including the story ID followed by a few words for the branch's purpose, using dashes (-) as the delimiter.